Ethan-S-Dev/box-store-project/README.md

 # Box Store Project WPF
 ### A Data Structure Class Project

 This is a project I did for my data structure class.
-Main objective was to make the fastest and must efficant adding, searching and buying boxes.
+Main objective was to make the fastest and most efficient adding, searching and buying different boxes.

 ## Technologies